Top

 Talk to a Coryell County Criminal Defense Attorney for Free

 If someone filed a protective order against you, the first thing you should do is contact a criminal defense attorney to protect your rights and freedom.
-At The Law Office of Brett H. Pritchard, we are here to help you navigate the criminal justice system in Texas and fight for the most favorable outcome possible in your criminal case.
-Call 254-501-4040 to receive a free consultation.
+At the Law Office of Brett H. Pritchard, we are here to help you navigate the criminal justice system in Texas and fight for the most favorable outcome possible in your criminal case.
+Call us at (254) 781-4222 or contact us online to receive a FREE consultation.

 Categories: